tryton/tryton/doc/index.rst

   Assigned move can be cancelled.
 To revert a move in state Done, an opposite move must be created.

+* Staging

+  A phantom state used to create in advance move that should not be taken for stock computation.

 Product Quantities
 ++++++++++++++++++